I would like some tips on how to swim breaststroke with more speed. Which parts of my breaststroke technique could I change to gain more speed?

 Speed in breaststroke comes from a powerful leg kick and an efficient glide.

 You can help to build up the strength and stamina of your leg kicks by holding a kickboard or float and kicking breaststroke legs.
-The float will cause a resistance and so will force your legs to kick harder in order to generate some movement through the water.
+The float will cause resistance and force your legs to kick harder to generate some movement through the water.
 Do not be put off if you find yourself not going anywhere.
-Keep practicing!
+Keep practising!

-To have an efficient glide your head must be face down in the water with your arms extended out in front with hands together.
+To have an efficient glide, your head must be face down in the water with your arms extended out in front with your hands together.
 The more streamlined and narrow your body is, the faster and more efficiently it will move through the water.

 The timing of the pull, kick and glide is essential to giving breaststroke some efficiency.
-One of the most common mistakes people make with breaststroke timing is to pull and kick at the same time.
+One of the most common mistakes people make with breaststroke timing is pulling and kicking simultaneously.
 This results in very slow movement through the water.

 Try to ‘kick your hands forwards’.
-In other words pull and THEN kick, so that you kick as you extend your arms and hands forwards into a glide.
-You can then glide for a second or two before pulling again and performing the sequence again.
+In other words, pull and THEN kick so that you kick as you extend your arms and hands forwards into a glide.
+You can then glide for a second before pulling and performing the sequence again.